charles-wish-banner-gokr

 Jason Sears

 The bulk of this series pictorially focuses on situations of marginalized persons from American history who stood true to themselves in the face of society’s pull, often to the forbearance of crippling trials and consequences.
-And, I like to think that it was only by embracing the Goddess’ assortment of moods that they were able to pull this off… as the fifth painting flatly demonstrates just how bad things can get when one takes the opposite approach.
+I like to think that it was only by embracing the Goddesses’ assortment of flavors and moods that they were able to pull this off, as the fifth painting flatly demonstrates just how bad things can get when one takes a more limited approach.
+Like someone smart once said, “Living a genuine life is the hardest thing you could ever possibly do, unless of course you try to live a disingenuous one.”

 Again, the events alluded to in these images are ones of tremendous difficulty, even horror.
-Like someone smart once said, “Living a genuine life is the hardest thing you could ever possibly do, unless of course you try to live a disingenuous one.”
-Moreover, these are episodes from the lives of real people.
-Being well aware of this, it has never been my intention to belittle, disparage, or trivialize anyone, ever.
+These are episodes from the lives of real people.
+Well aware of this, it has never been my intention to belittle, disparage, or trivialize anyone, ever.

 Paintings: